Haxxnet/Invoke-DCSync/README.md

 You will be prompted about the target AD domain.
 Confirm to start the DCSync extraction process of NT password hashes.

 As soon as the script finishes, a new Windows file explorer will open automatically and display the relevant output directories.

+## 🔎 FAQ

+Q: Why do I have to disable Antivirus/EDR/AMSI?
+A: This PowerShell wrapper script heavily relies on popular tooling such as PowerView, Mimikatz and ADRecon.
+Those tools are known and flagged by AV vendors to be malicious.
+If you run this PowerShell script with enabled AV/EDR/AMSI, the script will likely be detected as malicious and blocked from being executed.

+Q: Why are there two separate directories?
+A: This PowerShell wrapper script was designed to automate the initial process of extracting NT password hashes in order to conduct password cracking.
+The script will parse Mimikatz's DCSync output into separate directories to establish some kind of privacy.
+The `CUSTOMER` folder can remain on the customer side, which contains sensitive information about AD users and the belonging password hashes.
+The `PTF` folder on the other hand 'only' contains NT password hashes without a reference to the actual AD user account that is linked to this password hash.

+Q: On which IT system must this script be run?
+A: This PowerShell wrapper script can be run on any domain-joined computer in the target AD environment.
+It's also possible to execute it from an unjoined computer system.
+Just make sure that your IT system can talk to the Domain Controller (DC), uses the proper DNS servers to resolve hostnames and that you spawn a PowerShell terminal in the context of a DCSync privileged AD account (e.g. Domain Administrator).

+Q: The computer on which the PowerShell script shall run does not have an Internet connection.
+How can I run the script?
+A: You can download the GitHub repo locally onto disk.
+However, AV/EDR must be disabled as the scripts will likely be flagged as malicious.
+Then proceed by executing the `Local-Invoke-DCSync.ps1` script.
+It references all necessary third

+Q: The computer on which the PowerShell script shall run uses a company proxy that blocks the GitHub domain.
+How can I run the script?
+A: You can either host the script on a different domain under your control, which is not blacklisted.
+Or see the above Q&A to run the script locally.